×

 All about Gabbro and Ijolite Properties

 Know all about Gabbro and Ijolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Ijolite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Ijolite is Earthy, Granular.
 Gabbro appears Veined and Shiny and Ijolite appears Banded and Foilated.
-The luster of Gabbro is not available while that of Ijolite is greasy to dull.
+The luster of Gabbro is while that of Ijolite is greasy to dull.
 Gabbro is available in dark grey to black colors whereas Ijolite is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Ijolite are cemetery markers, creating artwork.